Ozzy Osbourne’s Guitarists: a List of Guitar Legends

 Zakk Wylde has been in and out of Ozzy’s band for over twenty-five years, and is one of the few alumni to go on to projects that are successful on their own merits.
 Wylde’s Black Label Society takes a backseat to no band, and with BLS he is free to write music with a much grittier edge than his work with Ozzy.

 To date, Wylde has appeared on eleven records with Black Label, and eight with Ozzy (five studio, three live).
 He’s a true living legend in the metal guitar world.

 Essential Listening: Live at Budokan (2002)

 Hear it and believe it.
 This live album is a virtual guitar clinic put on by Mr. Wylde.
 He’s appeared on two other live recordings with Ozzy, but no other captures the epic tone, ferocity and precision of his guitar work.
 It’s especially interesting to hear his treatment of classics composed by former greats like Rhoads, Iommi and Lee, all handled with respect, yet with his own unmistakable style.

-Ozzy Obsbourne’s guitarist today is Kostas Karamitroudis, better known as Gus G. He’s a Greek shredder who studied at Berklee College of Music in Boston before forming the band Firewind, a progressive power metal project that is still going strong.
+Kostas Karamitroudis, better known as Gus G, is a Greek shredder who studied at Berklee College of Music in Boston before forming the band Firewind, a progressive power metal project that is still going strong.

 Gus has been a gun-for-hire for several bands, including Euro-death monsters Arch Enemy and Swedish power-metal band Dream Evil.
 He landed the gig with Ozzy in 2009 and replaced Wylde.
 Allegedly, Osbourne felt Wylde was letting too much of the Black Label vibe slip into his writing with Ozzy, and listening to Black Rain and even Down to Earth it’s not hard to hear it.